Davanso/herbalife-marketing-site/README.md

-# 🍃 Full Stack Week McDonald's App
+# 🍃 Herbalife Marketing site

 Herbalife site for a marketing project